 - Unpaid collection accounts that are medical accounts are normally exempt and ignored by mortgage underwriters

 High Credit Card Balances And Impact On Credit Scores

-Too much debt on your revolving accounts is another reason why you may have lower credit scores.
-If you have credit cards, make sure you do not exceed more than 10% of your available credit limit as your balance.
-Having your credit balance close to your credit limit will definitely plummet your credit scores temporarily until you reduce your credit balance.
+Too much debt on revolving accounts is another reason why consumers may have lower credit scores.
+Consumers with credit cards, make sure not exceed more than 10% of the available credit limit.
+Having credit balance close to credit limit will definitely plummet credit scores temporarily until consumers reduce their credit balance.